stefanhiemer/topoptlab/paper/paper.md

 \end{aligned}
 $$

-The common TO choice of design representation is density-based material interpolation scheme, where the abstract design variables $x_e$ become relative element-wise densities which scale the physical properties $A$ of each element via simple relationships as in the popular modified SIMP approach [@sigmund2007morphology]:
+The common TO choice of design representation is a density-based material interpolation scheme, where the abstract design variables $x_e$ become relative element-wise densities which scale the physical properties $A$ of each element via simple relationships as in the popular modified SIMP approach [@sigmund2007morphology]:

 $$A(x_e) = A_{min} + (A_{0}-A_{min})x_{e}^{k}\text{ with }0\leq x_e\leq 1$$

-where $k$ is a penalization factor ensuring densities close to 0 or 1, $A_0$ the property of the full material and $A_{min}$ a small value to prevent singularities in the physical problem.
+where $k$ is a penalization factor ensuring densities close to 0 or 1, $A_0$ is the property of the full material and $A_{min}$ is a small value to prevent singularities in the physical problem.
 The final design then emerges from the optimal density distribution.